Teaching Regulation Agency (TRA)

-Our team of specialist regulatory Solicitors pride themselves on representing Teachers against the National College for Teaching and Leadership (NCTL).
+Our team of specialist regulatory Solicitors pride themselves on representing Teachers against the Teaching Regulation Agency (TRA).

-The NCTL first investigates the case and provides the teacher with the opportunity to submit written submissions in order to respond to the allegations.
-The Determinations Team at the NCTL decides whether or not the case should proceed to a Professional Misconduct Panel (‘the Panel’) which results in a full ‘trial’ often including witnesses.
+The TRA first investigates the case and provides the teacher with the opportunity to submit written submissions in order to respond to the allegations.
+The Determinations Team at the TRA decides whether or not the case should proceed to a Professional Misconduct Panel (‘the Panel’) which results in a full ‘trial’ often including witnesses.

-These matters are an understandable source of distress to teachers who often have an unblemished professional record up to the time that the NCTL becomes involved and whose entire career could be in the balance.
-Actively engaging and responding to the NCTL and cooperating with timescales is of paramount importance.
+These matters are an understandable source of distress to teachers who often have an unblemished professional record up to the time that the TRA becomes involved and whose entire career could be in the balance.
+Actively engaging and responding to the TRA and cooperating with timescales is of paramount importance.

 If you have a similar issue, call us now on 03330 069 187.